-7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder)
+7.4 Other implications (where significant) - i.e. Staff, Health Inequalities, Sustainability, Crime and Disorder, and Impact on Looked After Children

 None

 - 8. Background papers used in preparing the report (including their location on the Council's website or identification whether any are exempt or protected by copyright):

 - None

 - 9. Appendices to the report

 - Not Applicable